golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 })();
 ```

 In (1) we create a TaskExecutor Instance using a factory method.
-In this example, we use the minimal set of parameters: namely the hash indicating the image with Node.js installed - the image we will deploy on the provider and api-key value - a key that will give us access to `yagna` REST API. `yagna` is a daemon that connects us to the network.
+In this example, we use the minimal set of parameters: namely the hash indicating the image with Node.js installed - the image we will deploy on the provider and api-key value - a key that will give us access to `yagna` REST API. `yagna` is a service that connects us to the network.
 We use api-key that was generated in the process of [Yagna installation](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)

 ```js